Edge Mode flag variable configuration

 to retrieve the appropriate variation content to be returned to the user.

-One of the key benefits of this approach is that the visitor from the client browser will continue to see the URL for the original content they wanted to receive in the browser.
-However, behind the scenes in the CDN, the content corresponding to the defined responseURL
+One benefit is that the visitor from the client browser continues to see the URL for the original content they wanted to receive in the browser.
+However, the CDN fetches and returns the content corresponding to the defined responseURL

-is fetched and returned to the browser.
-This content is then displayed to the user under the original requested URL.
+, displaying the content to the user under the original requested URL.

-This technique effectively hides or abstracts the fact that the content being shown corresponds to a different URL.
-From the user's perspective, they are viewing the content under the original URL they requested, while in reality, the content is being served from a different URL defined by the responseURL
+This technique hides the fact that the shown content corresponds to a different URL.
+From the user's perspective, they view the content under the original URL they requested, while in reality, the content is served from a different URL defined by the responseURL

 .

-This capability is particularly useful for testing complete page redesigns or conducting experiments where entire web pages are created for A/B tests.
-By utilizing the responseURL
+This capability is useful for testing complete page redesigns or conducting experiments where entire web pages are created for A/B tests.
+Use the responseURL

-Moreover, this approach eliminates the need for redirect tests, resulting in improved performance and reduced latency.
-Instead of redirecting the user to a different URL, the content is seamlessly fetched from the defined responseURL
+This approach removes the need for redirect tests to improve performance and reduce latency.
+Instead of redirecting the user to a different URL, the edge worker fetches the content from the defined responseURL

-and displayed under the original URL, providing a smooth and efficient user experience.
+and displays it under the original URL, providing a smooth and efficient user experience.

 In the hero banner experiment, the cdnResponseURL